IARHeritages/texttagging/README.md

 ## Adding tasks to the project from a JSON file

-First of all, you will have to run the command **indpendenteSpider.py** as it will scrape a website and get all the articles regarding a query.
+First of all, you will have to run the command **getData.py** as it will scrape a website and get all the articles regarding a query.

-The previous command can be run like this:
+Before doing anything, you need to create a settings.py file.
+Copy the template, settings.py.tmpl, and create the previous file updating its content.
+Then, you can run the script like this:

 ```
-scrapy runspider independentSpider.py -o yourquery.json
+scrapy runspider getData.py -o yourquery.json

 ```